codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 - backup (Code Dx MariaDB Slave databases - when not using an external Code Dx database)
 - data (MinIO - when using Code Dx Tool Orchestration)

 When using Velero with Storage Provider Plugins, the volume snapshots initiated by a plugin may finish after the Backup resource reports a completed status.
-Wait for the volume snapshot process to finish before attempting to verify a backup by testing a restore.
+Wait for the volume snapshot process to finish before starting a restore.

 If applicable, you should also confirm that the database backup script runs correctly and produces database backups with each Velero backup in the /bitnami/mariadb/backup/data directory.
 Use the following command after replacing placeholder parameters to list recent backups for a MariaDB slave database instance: